ishitcno1/switchysharp-rule-list/README.md

 switchysharp-rule-list
 ======================

-A rule list for SwitchySharp.
+A rule list for AutoProxy.